To schedule a radiology appointment, please contact our call center at 888.364.6400.

 If it is Alzheimer's, treatment may help.

 disease happens because of changes in the brain.
-Some of the deterioration may be related to a
+Some of the symptoms may be related to a

 loss of chemical messengers in the brain, called neurotransmitters, that allow nerve cells in the brain to communicate